ThunderClapLP/mc-get/readme.md

 > [!NOTE]
 > This readme is for the development version, it may differ from the latest release.
 You can view the readme for the latest release [here](../v0.3.1/readme.md).

+> [!NOTE]
+> Breaking change from 0.3.x: mc-get no longer installs modpacks in the .minecraft folder directly!
+It now supports managing multiple concurrent Minecraft installations.

 ## Modding Platform Support

 Supports downloading from the two major modding platforms [Modrinth](https://modrinth.com/) and [CurseForge](https://www.curseforge.com/)!\
 🚧 CurseForge is WIP and not supported in any release yet.
 In order to test it in main branch, you need to set the urls in [CurseForge.cs](MCGet/Platforms/CurseForge.cs) and add api key handling yourself 🚧

-> [!NOTE]
-> Only supports installing mods in the .minecraft directory at the moment (But it is planned to add the ability to fully manage multiple modpacks and installations!).
-In the meantime, have a look at this [list of awesome projects](https://github.com/modrinth/awesome) and see if something there fits your needs.

 ## Usage